PHSKC-APDE/spatagg/spatagg_validate.md

 ### Compare results

-Unsurprisingly, the higher the spatial resolution of the population data the more accurate (in this case, by a lower RMSE) the resulting aggregated/crosswalked estimates are to the “truth.”
+Generally, the higher the spatial resolution of the population data the more accurate (in this case, by a lower RMSE) the resulting aggregated/crosswalked estimates are to the “truth.”

 ``` r